Unstructured-IO/unstructured/docs/source/bricks.rst

   from unstructured.documents.elements import Title, NarrativeText from unstructured.staging.label_box import stage_for_label_box

-  S3_BUCKET_NAME = "labelbox-staging-bucket"  # The S3 Bucket name where data files should be uploaded.
+  # The S3 Bucket name where data files should be uploaded.
+  S3_BUCKET_NAME = "labelbox-staging-bucket"

-  S3_BUCKET_KEY_PREFIX = "data/"  # The S3 key prefix (I.e. directory) where data files should be stored.
+  # The S3 key prefix (I.e. directory) where data files should be stored.
+  S3_BUCKET_KEY_PREFIX = "data/"

-  S3_URL_PREFIX = f"https://{S3_BUCKET_NAME}.s3.amazonaws.com/{S3_BUCKET_KEY_PREFIX}"  # The URL prefix where the data files will be accessed.
-In case of S3, the bucket should have public access enabled.
+  # The URL prefix where the data files will be accessed.
+  S3_URL_PREFIX = f"https://{S3_BUCKET_NAME}.s3.amazonaws.com/{S3_BUCKET_KEY_PREFIX}"

-  LOCAL_OUTPUT_DIRECTORY = "/tmp/labelbox-staging"  # The local output directory where the data files will be staged for uploading to a Cloud Storage service.
+  # The local output directory where the data files will be staged for uploading to a Cloud Storage service.
+  LOCAL_OUTPUT_DIRECTORY = "/tmp/labelbox-staging"

   elements = [Title(text="Title"), NarrativeText(text="Narrative")]